jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   output, the plugin should be able to handle them in the same way it handles ESLint.
 I'm a little concerned about speed and handling output from more than one linter, so I'd appreciate input from users of these linters.

-- [ ] Watch project files and update imports on change.

-  I've prototyped this using plenary jobs and [Watchman](https://facebook.github.io/watchman/) and am waiting for Plenary to merge async await jobs to make working with Watchman less painful.